chirag-000/Automated-Visual-Defect-Detection-and-Removal-System-for-Tablets/README.md

 ![System Overview](https://github.com/user-attachments/assets/16827f58-5657-4340-a0e0-da4cf24a2ba9 "System Overview")

 I have integrated a custom YOLOv8 model for visual inspection.
 The is designed to detect any defects in tablets moving along a conveyor belt and immediately remove the defective ones using a servo motor controlled by an STM32 microcontroller.
-Additionally, I established serial communication between the STM32 and a wxWidgets application (to send data from computer computer to STM32 via usb port), allowing for real-time defect logging and management.
+Established serial communication between the STM32 and a wxWidgets application (to send data from computer computer to STM32 via usb port), allowing for real-time defect logging and management.

 ## Technologies Used
 * **Machine Learning**: YOLOv8 (Ultralytics) for building the defect detection model.